Welcome to the Dead Sea Scrolls Foundation Website

 How can you take part in the publication of the scrolls?

 Some of the early Dead Sea Scrolls were never published, and some were inadequately published.
-In addition, since 1998, at least 80 previously unknown fragments have been sold or put up for sale, and these all need to be published.
+In addition, since 1998, at least 150 previously unknown fragments have been sold or put up for sale, and many of these still need to be published.
 The Dead Sea Scrolls Foundation and Brill Publishers have inaugurated a new official series to continue the former series, Discoveries in the Judaean Desert (DJD, Oxford).
 The new series is entitled Dead Sea Scrolls Editions (DSSE).
 The foundation’s part in this publication is support of scholars preparing fragments for publication.

 Preparation for publication involves the transcription, translation of and commentary upon scroll fragments.
 The whole process is enormously expensive.
 Assistants for the scholars engaged in the work, specialized computer equipment and programs, and research in Jerusalem can be supported only through generous donations of various sizes from a wide array of partners.